 12:00-12:50 = Class Three

 12:50-13:00 = Pack Up & Sign Out

-Each group will have two current BOVTS second year students as their main tutors and there will be a Theatre Makers Manager to supervise the running of the day.
+Each group will have two current BOVTS second year students as their main tutors and there will be a Young Artists Manager to supervise the running of the day.
 The students will be from across our degree courses, from acting through to production arts, to ensure that the skills passed on are current and from the best possible source.

-Whether your aim is to improve your acting skills, learn a new design skill, or simply to have fun and make friends, you will receive a warm welcome at BOVTS Young Theatre Makers!
+Whether your aim is to improve your acting skills, learn a new design skill, or simply to have fun and make friends, you will receive a warm welcome at BOVTS Artists!

 Is it for me?

 BOVTS Young Artists is aimed at young people with creative spark.
 We aim to offer experiences in all areas of theatre making to give students an idea of how productions work in the professional world.
 We do this in an inclusive, fun atmosphere utilizing the talents of our current students who are soon to be professionals themselves.

 No, all we ask is that you are willing to give stuff a go.